Josh Adam

-Josh Adam (born 3 February 2004) is a Scottish professional footballer who plays as a midfielder for Czech National Football League side SK Dynamo České Budějovice.
+Josh Adam (born 3 February 2004) is a Scottish professional footballer who plays as a midfielder for League of Ireland Premier Division side Bohemians.

 Career

 Adam made 99 appearances at Under-18, Under-21 and UEFA Youth League level for the Academy at Manchester City, picking up 18 goals and 12 assists.
 He won two Under-18 Premier League titles and two Premier League 2 titles.
 He was released, however, upon the expiry of his contract in May 2024.

 Wrexham

 On 10 September 2024, after impressing manager Phil Parkinson on trial, Adam signed a contract with Wrexham to run until the end of the 2024–25 season with an option for an extra year.
 He was released at the end of the season after only two appearances in the EFL Trophy.

 Dynamo České Budějovice

-On 1 August 2025, Adam signed for Czech 2nd tier side SK Dynamo České Budějovice.
+On 1 August 2025, Adam signed for Czech 2nd tier side Dynamo České Budějovice.

+Bohemians

+In August 2026, Adam signed for League of Ireland Premier Division club Bohemians on a short term deal.